 Structure and materials:

 This is a composite house, and has a wooden post beam system for the large spans, while the bamboo frame inside the thick mud walls comprises the enclosure of the house.
 The mud walls evidently taper towards the bottom, a sensible way of wall construction for proper load distribution and also for saving material.
-Above the beams, the walls are thin made with wattle and daub.
-The roof is supported on columns and load bearing walls, while the truss takes care of the large span.
+Above the beams, the walls are thinly made with wattle and daub.
+The roof is supported on columns and load-bearing walls, while the truss takes care of the large span.
 The truss made from teak wood is an interesting structural design feature and perfectly takes care of the roof load.
-The country tiles used for the roof were traditionally the local handmade tiles that kept on bamboo splits make the interiors cool.
+The country tiles used for the roof were traditionally the local handmade tiles that were kept on bamboo splits to make the interiors cool.
 The sketch explains the detail of the structure of the post-beam and truss.

 The mud that was used for building was kept wet for a few days to rot.
-This made the mud sticky making it very hard on drying and a soft mud transformed into a very strong wall.
+This made the mud sticky making it very hard on drying and soft mud transformed into a very strong wall.
 The outer face of the wall have stones faced to protect from the weathering elements, a simple reminder to shield the mud walls from the rains, and the house will last for a very long time.
-The natural shaped wooden beams and rafters are a design statement, aesthetically pleasing, they question the need for perfectly cut square/ rectangular sections that are used in design now a days with the availability of power tools.
+The natural shaped wooden beams and rafters are a design statement, aesthetically pleasing, they question the need for perfectly cut square/ rectangular sections that are used in design nowadays with the availability of power tools.

-This house has extremely well regulated temperatures, due to the thick walls and the courtyard that is the special feature of the house.
+This house has extremely well-regulated temperatures, due to the thick walls and the courtyard that is the special feature of the house.
 The courtyard invites the sun, rains and gentle breeze into the house.
 These elements purify the house and add to its beauty.
-The house has partial attic spaces for storage and drying food-grains.
+The house has partial attic spaces for storage and drying food grains.

-We thank Mr. Balachandran for graciously helping in making this possible, and Maitree for helping with translation.
-We are very grateful for Prof. Karimuddin, an 80 year old resident who imparted his invaluable wisdom to us.
+We thank Mr Balachandran for graciously helping in making this possible, and Maitree for helping with translation.
+We are very grateful for Prof. Karimuddin, an 80-year-old resident who imparted his invaluable wisdom to us.